Celebrating 200 Years of Cathodic Protection

 What is Cathodic Protection?

-Cathodic protection is an electrochemical technique used to prevent corrosion of metal surfaces.
-By turning the protected structure into the cathode of an electrochemical cell, corrosion is significantly slowed or even stopped.
+Engineers use cathodic protection as an electrochemical technique to prevent corrosion on metal surfaces.
+By converting the protected structure into the cathode of an electrochemical cell, they can significantly slow or even stop corrosion.
 This is typically achieved through sacrificial anodes or impressed current systems.

 Where is Cathodic Protection Used?